DCRemi/code-agnotic-comment-parser/README.1.md

 # I. How to run

 ### I.1.
-Code folders
+Code folders (structure)

-- Input will contain the files to go accross to create the documentation + a level definition json file
+- Input will contain the files to go across to create the documentation + a level definition json file
 - src/ressources
+  - helpers functions
   - interface for the object used
-  - command to extract and parse the data
+  - commands to extract and parse the data
-- extractJsComments, main code
+- createHtmlFiles, createLevelStructure and extractJsComments are the main code
 - json_output will contains for each file the comment tags extract as json format
 - html_output will contains for each file the corresponding html file